Evilbits/logzomg/README.md

 ## Usage

 The logger takes a hash in and formats the key-value pairs.
-The key msg will always be displayed last.
+Msg must always be included and will always be shown first.

-You can instantiate the logger and use it like so:
+You can instantiate the logger and give it X amount of key/value pairs.

 ```ruby
 def log